MIDS-scaling-up/v2/week09/hw/README.md

 ssh -i "darraghaws.pem" ubuntu@ec2-54-194-227-21.eu-west-1.compute.amazonaws.com
 ```

-Follow instructions in [Homework 6](https://github.com/MIDS-scaling-up/v2/tree/master/week06/hw) to get a pair of 2xP-100 or 2xV-100 VMs in Softlayer (remember that V-100s are about 3x faster than P-100s in mixed training).
-Please use the AC1_16X120X100 flavor for dual P-100 VMs or AC2_16X120X100 flavor for dual V-100 VMs.
-Call them, for instance, p100a and p100b.
-If you are provisioning from our 2263543  image, docker and nvidia-docker will be already installed.
-However, you will still need to log into the [Softlayer Portal](http://control.softlayer.com), find your instances under "devices" and "upgrade" them by adding a second 2 TB SAN drive to each VM, then format the 2TB disk and mount it to /data on each VM as described [here](https://github.com/MIDS-scaling-up/v2/blob/master/week03/hw/digits/README.md) under the "prepare the second disk" section.
-Once you are finished with the setup, you will have a micro-cluster consisting of 2 nodes and four P-100 or V-100 GPUs total.
+You will need to create an AWS Elastic File Storage Service (EFS) instance and mount it on all nodes (e.g. under /data)

 ### Create cloud containers for openseq2seq and distributed training

-1. Create an account at https://ngc.nvidia.com/
-1. Follow [these instructions](https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html#generating-api-key) to create an Nvidia Cloud docker registry API Key, unless you already have one.
-1. Login into one of the VMs and use your API key to login into Nvidia Cloud docker registry
-1. Pull the latest tensorflow image with python3: ```docker pull nvcr.io/nvidia/tensorflow:19.05-py3```
 1. Use the files on [docker directory](docker) to create an openseq2seq image
 1. Copy the created docker image to the other VM (or repeat the same steps on the other VM)
 1. Create containers on both VMs: ``` docker run --runtime=nvidia -d --name openseq2seq --net=host -e SSH_PORT=4444 -v /data:/data -p 6006:6006 openseq2seq ```
+1. Notice that it is important to run these containers in the -d mode as inside them we are starting sshd on port 4444 and this port will be used for communication between them
 1. On each VM, create an interactive bash sesion inside the container: ``` docker exec -ti openseq2seq bash ``` and run the following commands in the container shell:
-    1. Test mpi: ``` mpirun -n 2 -H <vm1 private ip address>,<vm2 private ip address> --allow-run-as-root hostname ```
+    1. Test mpi: ``` mpirun -n 4 -H <vm1 private ip address>,<vm2 private ip address>,<vm3>,<vm4> --allow-run-as-root hostname ```
-    1. Pull data to be used in neural machine tranlsation training ([more info](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation.html)):
+    1. Assuming that you have mounted your EFS on /data, run this on node1 only.
+Pull data to be used in neural machine tranlsation training ([more info](https://nvidia.github.io/OpenSeq2Seq/html/machine-translation.html)).  this may take up to 6 hours, depending on your luck and network conditions:
     ```
     cd /opt/OpenSeq2Seq
     scripts/get_en_de.sh /data/wmt16_de_en
     ```
     1. Copy configuration file to /data directory: ``` cp example_configs/text2text/en-de/transformer-base.py /data ```
     1. Edit /data/transformer-base.py: replace ```[REPLACE THIS TO THE PATH WITH YOUR WMT DATA]``` with ```/data/wmt16_de_en/```,  in base_parms section replace ```"logdir": "nmt-small-en-de",``` with ```"logdir": "/data/en-de-transformer/",```  make "batch_size_per_gpu": 128, and the in eval_params section set "repeat": to True.
-    1. If you are using V-100 GPUs, modify the config file to use mixed precision per the instructions in the file and set  "batch_size_per_gpu": 256 (yes, you can fit twice as much data in memory if you are using 16-bit precision)
+    1. Even though we are using T4 GPUs, we are not going to use mixed precision here.
+Please set  "batch_size_per_gpu": 128 (yes, you can fit twice as much data in memory if you are using 16-bit precision but this particular network will diverge if you try that)
-    1. Start training -- **on the first VM only:** ```nohup mpirun --allow-run-as-root -n 4 -H <vm1 private ip address>:2,<vm2 private ip address>:2 -bind-to none -map-by slot --mca btl_tcp_if_include eth0  -x NCCL_SOCKET_IFNAME=eth0 -x NCCL_DEBUG=INFO -x LD_LIBRARY_PATH  python run.py --config_file=/data/transformer-base.py --use_horovod=True --mode=train_eval & ```
+    1. Start training -- **on the first VM only:** ```nohup mpirun --allow-run-as-root -n 4 -H 172.31.11.0:1,172.31.5.178:1,172.31.9.27:1,172.31.10.0:1 -bind-to none -map-by slot --mca btl_tcp_if_include ens5 -x NCCL_SOCKET_IFNAME=ens5 -x NCCL_DEBUG=INFO -x LD_LIBRARY_PATH python run.py --config_file=/data/transformer-base.py --use_horovod=True --mode=train_eval & ```
-    1. Note that the above command starts 4 total tasks (-n 4), two on each node (-H <vm1 private ip address>:2,<vm2 private ip address>:2), asks the script to use horovod for communication, which in turn, uses NCCL, and then forces NCCL to use the internal nics on the VMs for communication (-x NCCL_SOCKET_IFNAME=eth0).
-Mpi is only used to set up the cluster.
+    1. Note that the above command starts 4 total tasks (-n 4), two on each node (-H <vm1 private ip address>:2,<vm2 private ip address>:2), asks the script to use horovod for communication, which in turn, uses NCCL, and then forces NCCL to use the internal nics on the VMs for communication (-x NCCL_SOCKET_IFNAME=ens5).
+Please double check that your VMs use ens5 as the name of the internal NIC (`apt update && apt install -y net-tools` followed by `ifconfig` ) Mpi is only used to set up the cluster.
     1. Monitor training progress: ``` tail -f nohup.out ```
     1. Start tensorboard on the same machine where you started training, e.g. ```nohup tensorboard --logdir=/data/en-de-transformer``` You should be able to monitor your progress by putting http://public_ip_of_your_vm1:6006 !
     1. *You will run out of credits unless you kill them after 50,000 steps* (the config file will make the model run for 300,000 steps unless you change the max_steps parameter or kill training by hand)